Well, I think we’re a bit overdue for another “fakes” blog post to add to my series.

 And as always, the moral of the story here is…

-Have you seen any of these or new crystal fakes or misrepresentations recently?
-Please share in the comments below!
+Have you seen any of these specimens I’ve mentioned here or any new fakes or misrepresentations recently?
+I’d love to hear in the comments below!